christian-posta/apollo-openwire-examples/jms-example-temp-destinations/readme.md

 This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo

-This example does basic publish-subscribe messaging using Topics
+This example shows how to do request response with temporary destinations

 ## Prereqs